• Skip to primary navigation

 Almond Shortbread

-Butter - use unsalted butter and the highest quality of butter, such as Minerva Dairy's 85% butterfat butter.
+Butter - use unsalted butter and the highest quality of butter you can find.
 The butter provides the rich flavor and soft texture to these mini shortbread cookies.

 Powdered Sugar - is less dense than granulated sugar and is used to create the delicate melt-in-your-mouth texture.
 The cornstarch in powdered sugar absorbs moisture from the rest of the ingredients, making the shortbread extra tender.
 Of course, it lends a touch of sweetness as well.